Cashmere Bouquet is a staple for the Colgate brand, having enjoyed a decades-long run as a popular hygiene regimen to keep consumers smelling fresh.

 Companies with similar product lines, such as Shower to Shower by Johnson & Johnson, encouraged consumers with slogans like, “A sprinkle a day keeps the odor away!”

 Talcum powder is also known as baby powder.
 Its purpose is to prevent chafing while keeping the skin smooth.
-But the fine particles from talcum powder in Cashmere Bouquet have led many to believe it causes mesothelioma or ovarian cancer.
+But the fine particles from talcum powder in Cashmere Bouquet have led many to believe it causes mesothelioma.

 Companies like Colgate or Johnson & Johnson have enjoyed the branding image that comes along with being distributors of baby powder.
 It suggests to consumers they manufacture a reliable product for the most vulnerable population of children.

 Mesothelioma is a form of lung cancer that can manifest 20 to 50 years after exposure.
 It stems from exposure to asbestos.
 Similar to talcum powder, asbestos is a fine particle that embeds itself into the lungs.
-Early signs of exposure to asbestos are low-level inflammation.
+Early signs of exposure to asbestos are low-level inflammation of the lungs.

 Cashmere Bouquet Lawsuit Settlement